FI-modules and stability for representations of symmetric groups: Introduction

-\item While this paper was being prepared, we learned about the recent work of Andrew Snowden in \cite{Snowden}, which has some overlap with our own.
-In particular, Snowden proves in \cite[Theorem 2.3]{Snowden} (albeit in quite different language) that the category of FI-modules over a field of characteristic $0$ is Noetherian (see Theorem~\ref{th:noetherian}).
-FI-modules can be viewed as modules for the ``exponential'' twisted commutative algebra (see e.g.\ \cite{Aguiar}), and Snowden in fact proves this Noetherian property for a more general class of twisted commutative algebras.
-Applying this perspective to $\FIsharp$-modules yields examples of (divided power) $D$-modules both in characteristic~0 and in positive characteristic, as we explain in \cite{CEF}.
-After this paper was released, Sam--Snowden gave in \cite{SS} a more detailed analysis of the algebraic structure of the category of FI-modules in characteristic~0.
+\item The recent work of Snowden and Sam on ``twisted commutative algebras'' has some overlap with our own, because FI-modules can be viewed as modules for the ``exponential'' twisted commutative algebra (see \cite{Aguiar}; for an introduction to TCAs, see \cite{SSsurvey}).
+In particular, as mentioned above, Snowden proves in \cite[Theorem 2.3]{Snowden} a Noetherian property for modules over a broad class of TCAs in characteristic $0$, which could be used to give a different proof of Theorem~\ref{th:noetherian}.
+Applying this perspective to $\FIsharp$-modules yields examples of (divided power) $D$-modules both in characteristic~0 and in positive characteristic, as we hope to explain in a future paper.
+More recently, Sam--Snowden have given in \cite{SS} a more detailed analysis of the algebraic structure of the category of FI-modules in characteristic~0.

-\item Objects in Deligne's category $\Rep(S_t)$, where $t$ is a complex number, are closely related to sequences of $S_n$-representations whose characters are eventually polynomial (see Deligne \cite{De}, Knop \cite{Kn}, or Etingof's lecture \cite{Et}).
-Is there a sense in which a finite-type object of $\Rep(S_t)$ can be specialized to a finitely-generated FI-module?
+\item Objects in Deligne's category $\Rep(S_t)$, where $t$ is a complex number, are closely related to sequences of $S_n$-representations whose characters are polynomial (see Deligne~\cite{De}, Knop~\cite{Kn}, or Etingof's lecture~\cite{Et}).
+Is there a sense in which a finite-type object of $\Rep(S_t)$ can be specialized to a finitely generated FI-module?
 An interesting example is provided by the recent work of Ren and Schedler~\cite{RS} on spaces of invariant differential operators on symplectic manifolds.
 Their results are consistent with the proposition that their sequence $\mbox{Inv}_n(V)$ carries the structure of a finitely generated FI-module.
 Does it?

+\item A recent paper of Putman~\cite{Pu} proposes an alternative representation stability condition called ``central stability'' and proves that it holds for the mod-$p$ cohomology of congruence groups.
+We prove with Rohit Nagpal in \cite{CEFN} that in the language of FI-modules, central stability is equivalent to finite presentation.
+We also extend Theorem~\ref{th:noetherian} from characteristic 0 to any Noetherian ring in \cite{CEFN}.
+Therefore any finitely generated FI-module is finitely presented, so finite generation for FI-modules, representation stability for $S_n$-representations (in characteristic 0), and central stability are all equivalent.